Elias Díaz Player Props: Rockies vs. Mets

 Elias Díaz At The Plate

-- Diaz has 50 hits and an OBP of .387 to go with a slugging percentage of .517.
-All three of those stats lead Colorado hitters this season.

-- Among the qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks 16th and he is 19th in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks fourth, his on-base percentage ranks 15th, and he is 19th in the league in slugging.

-- Diaz has had an RBI in 17 games this season (38.6%), including eight multi-RBI outings (18.2%).
-He has also driven home three or more of his team's runs in one contest.
+- Diaz has an RBI in 18 of 45 games this year, with multiple RBI in eight of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 17 of 44 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.